ubihazard/macos-scripts/Scripts/README.md

 (Reboot is required.)

-On macOS Big Sur and later the Spotlight icon can be easily hidden in Dock & Menu Bar preferences.
+On Big Sur and later the Spotlight icon can be easily hidden in Dock & Menu Bar preferences.

 ## Airport